simeonf/BeginnerSIG/README.md

 ### Basic logic

 * `basic_logic/operators_and_if.py` - This is a chance to get familiarity with some of the punctuation in Python especially as it applies to numbers and strings.
-* `indexing.py` - Step through arrays (and strings which are arrays of characters) forwards, backwards, and understand unique quirks related to indexing in Python.
+* `basic_logic/indexing.py` - Step through arrays (and strings which are arrays of characters) forwards, backwards, and understand unique quirks related to indexing in Python.
-* `looping_and_iteration.py` - Practice using loops (for, while, for x in y) and iterating through them.
+* `basic_logic/looping_and_iteration.py` - Practice using loops (for, while, for x in y) and iterating through them.

 ### Containers

 * `containers/string_manipulation.py` - Learn more about strings and the many methods often used when working with strings.
 * `containers/using_lists.py` - Learn about the trusty list container type.
 * `containers/using_dicts.py` - Learn about the trusty dictionary container type.
+* `containers/reading_files.py` - Learn to read text from a file

 ### Intermediate

-* `args_and_kwargs.py` - Learn how to create functions that can handle multiple data types for the same input.
+* `intermediate/args_and_kwargs.py` - Learn how to create functions that can handle multiple data types for the same input.
-* `generator_functions.py` - Learn how to create functions that define lazy iteration.
+* `intermediate/generator_functions.py` - Learn how to create functions that define lazy iteration.

+### Modules

+* `modules/read_csv.py` - Learn to read csv data from an external file.

 ## How do I contribute to this repo?